craws/OpenAtlas/sphinx/source/examples/move_event.rst

   select the event from a list of already entered events.
 If the event you are looking for cannot be found in this list, please add it via **Event** in the menu and then link it
-* you can add one or more **preceding events**, for more information see above or the :doc:`journey` tutorial
+* you can add a **preceding event**, for more information see above or the :doc:`journey` tutorial
-* via **from** you can add a location from where the move event started, think the starting point of a journey or the place a letter was send from.
+* via **from** you can add a location from where the move event started, think of the starting point of a journey or the place a letter was sent from.
   You can choose a location from a list of already added locations.
 If the place you are looking for is not in this list yet, please add it via **Place** menu and then link it
 * via **to**, you can add the end location of the move event.
 For more information check **from** (above in this tutorial)